Technical Issues - FilmStar News 2011Other editions: 2006, 2007, 2008, 2009, 2010, 2012 January 10 FilmStar Database Capacity

-February 9 Designing for FWD and REV Light Incidence A user recently asked whether it is possible to optimize coatings for both forward and reverse light incidence.
+Designing for FWD and REV Light Incidence A user recently asked whether it is possible to optimize coatings for both forward and reverse light incidence.
 A typical application is architectural windows.
 1. In such cases the design must include a massive layer.
 In the Film Indices dialog AIR=1, SUB=1 and the substrate is defined as a massive layer.
 Search for 'Massive' in DESIGN's help to refresh your memory.
 Multiple massive layers with coatings on some or all surfaces are supported.
 2. Reverse reflectance targets (% R Rev) are available in Optimization Targets, but they may be of limited use in architectural coatings which are better specified by integrated criteria.
 3. The FilmStar Workbook provides means to evalulate and optimize designs according to complex multiple criteria.
 One might want to maximize CIE Y in transmittance while constraining reflected color.
 There may be thermal considerations such as absorptance, emittance.
 Our first task is to compute required values (%R, %T, CIE, etc.) with light incident from two directions.
-In the following, column B displays Side 1 (Fwd) reflectance while D shows Side 2 (Rev) reflectance.
-The number 17 in the Datatype cell $B$1 includes bit 0 (format) and bit 4 (suppress automatic data pasting when clicking on the Workbook window).
+In example ReverseCIE.zip, column B displays Side 1 Fwd reflectance, D shows Side 2 Rev reflectance.
+Copy ReverseCIE.bas to c:\Winfilm\Basic32 and ReverseCIE.vts to c:\Winfilm\Workbook.
 Datamarker cell $A$3 defines the upper left corner of the data columns.
-These cells are discussed in DESIGN help under Defined Names.
+These and other special cells are discussed in DESIGN help under Defined Names.
+Starting with ReverseCIE.faw, click <Ctrl+O> to set Ave %R Fwd ($G$10) to 30% with equal forward and reverse CIE color coordinates.

-The command in Macro cell $E$1 automatically executes during each iteration.
+Note how the command in Macro cell $E$1 automatically executes during each iteration.
 As shown below, the macro rewrites spectral values (450-750 x 10 nm) and computes color coordinates.

-4. It is possible to replace simple BASIC programs with a single line basexec command as follows: basexec Calculate|GetCie x!, y!, yy!|WbSetNum "$G$4", x!| WbSetNum "$G$5", y!|DesignReverse|Calculate|GetCie x!, y!, yy!| WbSetNum "$G$7", x!|WbSetNum "$G$8", y!|DesignReverse;
+4. It is possible to replace simple BASIC programs with a single line BasExec command as follows: BasExec Calculate|GetCie x!, y!, yy!|WbSetNum "$G$4", x!| WbSetNum "$G$5", y!|DesignReverse|Calculate|GetCie x!, y!, yy!| WbSetNum "$G$7", x!|WbSetNum "$G$8", y!|DesignReverse; Sub Main and End Sub are automatically added.
+In the case of more complicated programs which might include subroutines, save as .bas and use macro command BasRun.

-5. The Workbook might be the single most
+5. The Workbook might be the most

 powerful underutilized feature in FilmStar.
 Please contact FTG if you